partnerhero/Programming-101/Module 10/exportsAndImports.md

 ### Exporting/Importing Code

-Once we have our code split into files, let's export it.
-That would make it available for any other files that import it.

 There are two ways to export code:
 1. Default exports - when you need to export only one value/function
 2. Grouped exports - when you need to export multiple values/functions